artsy/meta/meta/lunch_and_learn.md

 ## Recording

 We ask that we can share a livestream of your talk, because we have a lot of [global developers](https://www.artsy.net/article/eloy-duran-going-global-5-tips-to-make-remote-work).
-This is usually just loading Google Hangouts on your computer and sharing your screen.
+This is just loading a Zoom.us link on your computer and sharing your screen.

-We also ask that we get a screen recording of your talk.
-This is usually loading QuickTime and doing a screen recording, then taking the MP4 from your computer.
-This is done to put inside our Lunch and Learn archives.
+We also ask that we get a screen recording of your talk, just internally for colleagues who couldn't attend or want to review your awesome talk later.
+This is also done through Zoom.us.

 If you don't want to be recorded, we understand that you might talk, and show things that are not for public consumption.
 We can skip the screen recording.
-By default we will not share anything externally without your express opinion.
+We will not share anything externally without your express opinion.

 [orta]: https://github.com/orta
 [craig]: https://github.com/craigspaeth